Working with Families Affected by Child sexual exploitation

 Course outcomes and learning objectives:

-- To increase knowledge of how to support families to identify, prevent and understand CSE
+- To increase knowledge of how to support families to identify, prevent and understand CSE and how they can they support their child

 Feedback for Working with Families Affected by Child Sexual Exploitation training: